gordon123/lean2ComfyUI/README.md

 [![Watch the Playlist](https://img.youtube.com/vi/KvZRuwcZ3Is/0.jpg)](https://www.youtube.com/playlist?list=PLSPWSpkmItyKRoaAHRMbXVf70yb_2utLi)

 <br>
-his repo is the collecttion of Jupyter script, and workflow.json files for ComfyUI<br>
+### This repo is the collecttion of Jupyter script, and workflow.json files for ComfyUI<br>

 Hello,<br>